A popular anti-humanist argument

 So what, then, is the humanist’s answer to these questions?
 If no answer is forthcoming, many religionists conclude that this is an excellent reason for preferring their own religious position over humanism.

 But this is poor reasoning.
 True, there are several thorny philosophical puzzles about both the nature of morality and how moral knowledge is possible.

 However, on closer examination, appeals God and religion do not provide satisfactory answers to these questions.
 Indeed, the religious solutions on offer typically provide little more than a convenient carpet under which such puzzles can be swept.

 Many humanists, by contrast, honestly admit they don’t have all the answers.
 But of course, the admission that the humanist does not have all the answers is hardly a reason to favour a religious answer if the religious answers on offer are clearly inadequate.

-Those who argue against humanism in this way are committing a version of the fallacy known as argument from ignorance: “You can’t answer this question?
-Then you should accept mine!”
-For example: “You can’t explain these exquisite crop circles?
-Then you should accept my answer that they were made by aliens!”
+Those who argue against humanism in this way are committing a version of the fallacy known as argument from ignorance.
+“You don’t know the answer to this question?
+Then you ought to accept my answer!”
+“You can’t explain these mutilated cattle?
+Then you ought to accept my explanation that they were dissected by aliens!”